-Studies have shown that practicing mindfulness helps promote positive feelings like contentment, self-awareness, empathy and self-control.
+Practicing mindfulness helps promote positive feelings like contentment, self-awareness, empathy and self-control.
 It can soothe the parts of your brain that produce stress hormones and feed the areas that lift your mood .

-If you haven’t tried practising mindfulness, it might seem like a strange and complicated thing that you have to go to a class to learn, but there are a number of exercises you can try on your own.
-Practising mindfulness can even be as simple as sitting still for a few moments and concentrating on your own breathing.
+If you haven’t tried practising mindfulness, it might seem like a strange and complicated thing that you have to go to a class to learn, but there are exercises you can try on your own.
+Practising mindfulness can be as simple as sitting still for a few moments and concentrating on your own breathing.

 There are lots of mobile apps with guided processes for mindfulness.
-Apps are a helpful option because you can call on them when you need them most – if you’re the kind of person who never seems to have a free moment, convenience can be everything.
+Apps are a helpful option because you can call on them in the times you need them most.
 Even if you only have time for five or ten minutes, it can still be very beneficial.

-It’s worth doing a bit of research to find an app that you enjoy using.
-The practice of mindfulness becomes more powerful when it becomes a regular habit, so if you don’t like the sound of the person’s voice or what they are saying, you’re less likely to want to listen to the app.
-Pick one that you feel you can get into!
+It’s worth doing a bit of research to find an app you like using.
+The practice of mindfulness becomes more powerful when it's a regular habit, and if you don’t like the way an app works, or the sound of the person’s voice, you’re less likely to want to use it.
+Pick one that you feel you can get into.

 Some people cope by focusing on a problem and finding solutions and strategies to improve the situation.
 Other people focus on finding ways to feel better about a situation by reinterpreting it, distancing themselves, or even denying or avoiding it.
 When the people around you have different coping mechanisms to your own, it can be frustrating.

 Mindfulness can help you with your reaction to stressful events.
-By mentally preparing your mind and the body, you’ll start to find you can handle conflict better, and that tough situations don’t get on top of you as much as they used to.
-Feeling more in control can create some space for you to be the best version of yourself, which has the added side effect of making others around you feel more comfortable in your presence.
-The evidence for this is right here .
+By mentally preparing your mind and body, you’ll start to find you can handle conflict better, and that tough situations won’t get on top of you as much as they used to.
+Feeling more in control can create some space for you to be the best version of yourself, which has the added side effect of making others around you feel more comfortable in your presence .

-Mindfulness is geared towards experiencing the present moment, and having a moment-to-moment awareness of the world around you.
+Mindfulness is geared towards having a moment-to-moment awareness of the world around you.
 Being truly present can help you become a more effective problem-solver, a better listener, and a calmer and more focused person in general.

 Mindfulness is also great for your mental health.
 In one study, it was shown to lead to significant improvements in:

-So, if you’re feeling stressed or anxious, if you’re having trouble sleeping, or if you just find that life gets on top of you more than you’d like it to, you might find it useful to give mindfulness a try.
-Search for some mindfulness apps through your browser or phone and have a look at some reviews.
-Some focus on topics such as health, sleep, or relationships, and many have free versions that allow you to try them out before you commit.
+So, if you’re feeling stressed or anxious, if you’re having trouble sleeping, or if you just find that life gets on top of you more than you’d like it to, you might want to give mindfulness a try.
+Search for some mindfulness apps through your browser or phone and have a look at the reviews.
+Some focus on topics like health, sleep, or relationships, and many have free versions that allow you to try them out before you commit.
 Try a few to find the right one for you.

 Have you tried mindfulness?
 Did you find that it made a difference?
 Or are you a little sceptical?
 Are there any apps or tools that you’d recommend?
-We’d love to hear your thoughts – so please do leave us a comment, or share your story.
+Leave a comment, or share your story below